lantunes/CrystaLLM/README.md

 ### Prerequisites

 - This project requires Python 3.9 or greater.

-- This project uses Poetry for dependency management.
-Install Poetry if it's not installed on your system, by following the instructions [here](https://python-poetry.org/docs/#installation).
+- This project requires PyTorch 2.0.1.

 ### Creating a Local Environment